Last updated: May 2026. Tested with @mascotbot/react ^0.3.x and @elevenlabs/client.

 Choose one, get the .riv file with your subscription, drop it in public/, and you're live in 5 minutes.

-Path 2: DIY Custom Character (PRO Plan)
+Path 2: DIY Custom Character

 Want your own brand character?
 Here's the process:

-- Animate — Create or commission a Rive file with
+- Animate — Create or commission a Rive file with the

-.rivfile in your project - Configure — Update
+.rivfile in yourpublic/folder - Configure — Point

 Best for teams that want a unique brand identity.
 Budget 1-2 weeks for character design and animation.
+Full walkthrough in the custom brand mascot guide.

-The Mascot Bot team handles everything:
+The Mascotbot team handles everything:

 - Character design based on your brand guidelines